Strong modeling limits of graphs with bounded tree-width: Composition step

-We now establish that every first order-definable subset of $M^k$ is measurable.
+We now establish that every first order-definable subset of $M^\ell$ is Borel, i.e., measurable.
 We have already argued that every subset of $M$ defined by a local first order formula $\psi$ is open.
-Since the mapping $g_i$ is continuous, the subset of $M^2$ given by the $i$-th child-parent relation is measurable for every $i\in [k]$.
-Theorem~\ref{thm:hanf} yields that whether an $\ell$-tuple of vertices of $M$ satisfies a particular formula with $\ell$ free variables depends on the types of the vertices and the configuration formed by them (the subgraph induced by their sufficiently large neighborhoods), which can be described by a finite encoding using the child-parent relations in a measurable way.
-It follows that every first order-definable subset of $M^{\ell}$ is measurable for every $\ell\in\NN$, i.e., $M$ is a modeling limit.
+Since the mapping $g_i$ is measurable, the subset of $M^2$ given by the $i$-th child-parent relation is Borel for every $i\in [k]$, and more generally any subset of $M^\ell$ that corresponds to an $\ell$-vertex path that follows specified child-parent relations is Borel.
+Gaifman's Locality Theorem with vertex neighborhoods replaced with Hintikka types (see the discussion before Theorem~\ref{thm:hanf}) yields that whether an $\ell$-tuple of vertices of $M$ satisfies a particular formula with $\ell$ free variables depends on the Hintikka types of the $\ell$ vertices and the configuration formed by them, i.e., the subgraph induced by their sufficiently large neighborhoods (in particular, whether the distance of the vertices is small and if so what is their mutual position in the neighborhood of each other).
+If two vertices have small distance in a rooted $k$-tree, then there exists a path between them that is initially formed by outgoing edges and then by ingoing edges only; since the set of pairs of vertices joined by such a path form a projection of a Borel set, the set of such pairs of vertices is Borel.
+It follows that every first order-definable subset of $M^{\ell}$, $\ell\in\NN$, is finite union and intersection of Borel sets; the sets in the union and intersection determine Hintikka types of the vertices of the $\ell$-tuple and the (non-)existence and the type of paths between them, and so every first order-definable subset of $M^{\ell}$ is Borel.
+Since every first order-definable subset of $M^\ell$ is Borel, we have just finished establishing that $M$ is a modeling.

 \textbf{Strong finitary mass transport principle.} We now verify that the modeling $M$ satisfies the strong finitary mass transport principle, i.e., we show that any two measurable subsets $A$ and $B$ of $M$ such that each vertex of $A$ has at least $a$ neighbors in $B$ and each vertex of $B$ has at most $b$ neighbors in $A$ satisfy that $a\mu_M(A)\le b\mu_M(B)$.
 Fix such subsets $A$ and $B$ and the corresponding integers $a$ and $b$.
 Since the measure of $V_f$ is zero, we can assume that $A\subseteq V_{\infty}$.
 Similarly, since the measure of vertices that are joined to any of their children by an infinitary edge is zero, we can also assume that all edges directed from $B$ to $A$ are finitary.